BGUO2025/DSC-232R-Final-Project/README.md

 We initially experimented with a **Logistic Regression** model as a preliminary test, achieving a 60.84% training accuracy and 60.69% validation accuracy, recognizing that this model is limited in capturing non-linear relationships and present feature interactions in the dataset.

 Our primary focus was the **Random Forest** model, which achieved 60.98% training accuracy and 60.83% validation accuracy.
 The small difference between training and validation performance indicates that underfitting is minimal.
-However, the overall accuracy remains modest, suggesting the model may be overfitting.
+However, the overall accuracy remains modest, suggesting the model may be underfitting.
 Enhancing feature representation or increasing model complexity can improve predictive performance.

 **Building with Different Hyperparameters to Compare**